"Music has been a life-altering experience for me.

 Plus a few recordings are in the works.

-In the Seattle scene Carol has been so pleased to find her special niche, having discovered performance venues, and elder and hospice communities to welcome her gifts of music and healing.
-She maintains a mobile music studio - teaching voice, piano, and organ, along with coaching and accompaniment.
+In the Seattle scene, Carol has been so pleased to find her special niche, having discovered performance venues, and elder and hospice communities to welcome her gifts of music and healing.
+She maintains a music studio in Ballard - teaching virtual voice, piano, and organ lessons, along with coaching and accompaniment.
 Carol also directs music/organist/pianist for two faith communities in the Puget Sound region.
+Her YouTube and Facebook channels currently host daily performances of Songs of Comfort and Joy during the COVID pandemic.